How to Apply

 How places will be allocated at Oasis Academy Brightstowe

 Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
-After the admission of students with Statements of Special Educational Needs where the Academy is named on the Statement, the criteria will be applied in the order in which they are set out below:
+After the admission of students with Education, Health and Care plans where the Academy is named on the plan, the criteria will be applied in the order in which they are set out below:

 - Children in public care (Looked after Children) at the time of application.